Spectral Theory for $p$-adic Operators: Criterion of the Normality

+In this section, we study the relation between the normality and the operator reduction.
+A bounded operator on a Banach $k$-vector space is not necessarily normal even if its operator reduction is normal, but we establish a criterion of the normality including ``the repetitive reduction'' in \S \ref{Reductively Finite Operator}.
+Although such a criterion contains an infinitely many recursive computation, it yields an algorithm when the representation space is of finite dimension.
+Indeed, we give an explicit algorithm for a criterion of the diagonalisability of a matrix by a unitary matrix in \S \ref{Reduction Algorithm for Matrices}.

-\section{Reductively Infinite Operator}
+\subsection{Reductively Infinite Operator}

-To begin with, we deal with a reductively infinite operator.
-A reductively infinite operator has the non-compact spectrum, and hence Vishik's non-Archimedean analogue of Riesz functional calculus in \cite{Vis} does not work here.
+We deal with a reductively infinite operator in this subsection.
+The spectrum of a reductively infinite operator is mostly non-compact, and hence Vishik's non-Archimedean analogue of Riesz functional calculus in \cite{Vis85} does not work here.
+When $\overline{k}$ is a finite field, then every bounded operator is reductively finite.
+Therefore we assume that $\overline{k}$ is an infinite field throughout this subsection.